RSS

 History

-2023: Recognition of the failure to launch 5G networks
+2023: Recognition of the failure of the launch of 5G networks

 In mid-August 2023, SK Telecom, South Korea's largest mobile operator, released a document according to which the commercial launch of 5G networks was far from as successful as industry participants predicted.